 Parking at Grainger Hall Lot 7 and at the Fluno Center Lot 83 (underground garages) is provided for Executive MBA students.
 Restricted parking permits will be mailed to students over the summer, and they are valid Thursdays after 4:00 p.m., and all day Saturday and Sunday.
 Parking in Grainger Hall is not valid for EMBA students on designated days for special university events.
-You will be notifed when parking in Grainger is not valid for EMBA students on Saturdays along with alternate parking options.
+You will be notified when parking in Grainger is not valid for EMBA students on Saturdays along with alternate parking options.

 WisLine, run by UW Extension, is a conference call service available to UW students.
 This will allow you to work with your assigned group in a convenient forum at times that suit your needs.
 For other support information, including how-to's, frequently asked questions, and contact information, check the Wisline support page: http://ics.uwex.edu/support/.

 The Executive MBA degree is awarded in two years.
 Instructional tuition and fees are set in the summer prior to the start of the fall semester each year of the program.
 Additional information can be found at Academics, Billing, and Financial Aid.

 The Wisconsin Evening and Executive MBA Program office is located at 975 University Avenue, 2310 Grainger Hall, Madison, WI 53706 (phone 608-263-1169).
 The program office is generally open for any activities or classes related to the Executive MBA Program along with normal business hours 8:00am - 5:00pm.
 Students can meet with staff as well by appointment.
 Contact information can be found at Contact Us.